sgarimaingh/CineVerse/README.md

 ## Features

 1. Wildcard Search (no need to search through exact words, few letters are enough)
-2. Ability to mark favorites
+2. Ability to curate your own list of favorites.
+3. Didn't like the show or movie, remove it from your favorites.
-3. Detailed information on clicking a movie
+3. Detailed information on clicking any item.

 ## Technology Stack
 1. React.js